Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Optimal Precoders

-for all complex $\beta$, $\beta'$, $\gamma$, $\gamma'$ different than zero.
-Condition \eqref{eq:identify:AoA} depends on the Rx array response and the combiner $\mathbf{W}$.
-For the particular case of a fully digital Rx ($\mathbf{W}=\mathbf{I}$), this condition is in general satisfied for most common types of arrays \cite{godara1981uniqueness,gazzah2009optimum}.
-Our focus is in the design of the precoders, thus we turn to condition \eqref{eq:identify:AoD}.
-This condition depends on the Tx array response and on the precoders $\mathbf{F}$.
-Thus, careful attention needs to be put on the precoders to avoid creating ambiguities.
+for all complex $\beta$ and $\gamma$, different than zero.
+From these expressions we can conclude that the combining matrix impacts the identifiability of the AoA, and that the precoding matrix impacts the identifiability of the AoD only.
+For the particular case of a fully digital Rx ($\mathbf{W}=\mathbf{I}$), the AoA is identifiable for most common types of arrays \cite{godara1981uniqueness,gazzah2009optimum}, whereas for arbitrary combiners, the conditions for which the AoA is identifiable are not known in the literature to the best of the authors' knowledge (and also beyond the scope of the current study).